Skip to Content

 Clare Island (known as Oileán Chliara in Irish) is a mountainous island that guards the entry to Clew Bay and is well-known for being the home of the 16th century pirate queen Gráinne O’Malley.

-History
+4. History

 Clare Island was part of the O’Malley family’s lands and the remains of an old watch tower can be found close to the pier on the island’s east side.
 The abbey was founded by the family and may be the site of Grace O’Malley’s tomb.
+In the late 16th century, a ship from the Spanish Armada was wrecked on the islands, its soldiers and sailors killed by the O’Malleys.
+A lighthouse was established on the island in 1806, later taken out of service in 1965.

-In culture
+5. In culture

 The Saw Doctors’ track Clare Island from the Same Oul’ Town album refers to the peaceful nature of the island, and it was also the setting for the 1987 Bob Quinn’s film Budawanny.
-He also shot a documentary there (The Island) in 1966.
+He also recorded a documentary there (The Island) in 1966.

 So, as you’ll have probably guessed at this stage, you need to take the Clare Island Ferry to get across to the island.
 Don’t let this put you off, as it’s nice and straightforward.